KlimaDAO/klimadao/README.md

-# Klima Subgraph
+# KlimaDAO Protocol Subgraphs

-The main subgraph that houses all of the data components indexed by a graph node.
+The main subgraph repo that houses all of the data associated with the KlimaDAO protocol (except the tokenized carbon subgraphs which live [here](https://github.com/klimadao/carbon-subgraph)).

 ## Local Installation